jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 Uploading a file is one of those common use cases that almost every web application needs.
 Regardless of whether you're adding a profile picture, uploading a document, or importing a CSV, it is a fairly simple task in almost every language, framework, or library.

 I'm working on a side project where uploading and processing files is a fundamental use case.
 I went for a serverless approach and assumed that uploading a file to S3 from the browser would be a simple task.
 In fact, it isn't complicated, but I found a couple of hiccups in the process.
-There are plenty of blog posts out there on how to upload a file to S3 using and AWS lambdas, but there are a few subtleties that you might want to consider first.
+There are plenty of blog posts out there on how to upload a file to S3 using AWS lambdas, but there are a few subtleties that you might want to consider first.
 I tried to compile some of my learnings in the following blog post:

 ### TLDR 🙈